Imagine the following…

-For instance, one aspect of the above study was to contrast polarized training to threshold training.
-To do so, training plans used a strictly polarized and threshold training program.
+For instance, one aspect of the above study was to contrast polarised training to threshold training.
+To do so, training plans used a strictly polarised and threshold training program.
 However, threshold training is often used alongside high-intensive and low-intensity training (a model called “pyramidal training”) (4).

 As such, the 9 week threshold plan in this study is not necessarily representative to how threshold training is being used in real-world training.